CypherKTS/writeups/Cyber9-12/README.md

 **Info: 25 Teams across the United States and internationally.**

-**Result: 1st place position in Presentation Skills and Policy Proposals, 13th place overall.**
+**Result: 1st place position in "Presentation Skills and Policy Proposals" with certificate award, 13th place overall.**

 **Team: Lewis University, Order of the Purple Flamingo.**